NCEAS/vegbank2/sql-transformations/INSTALL.md

 The other migration sqls (Steps 1 to 8) were obtained by following the 'build.xml' structure in the [Vegbank repo](https://github.com/NCEAS/vegbank/).

+Note - the migration files have been renamed for consistency.
+There also exists SQL code within these files that cause a flyway migration failure - so these files have been amended accordingly (ex.
+DROP VIEW -> DROP VIEW IF EXISTS)

 ## Step 3: Populating the Data Dictionary

 To help devs better understand the database's structure, we then need to populate the data dictionary.